image of the earth

 High vehicle use does not equal higher battery degradation

-One exciting piece of information we were able to glean from the data was that vehicles with high use did not show significantly higher battery degradation.
-This should come as welcome news, since you don’t get the benefit of an EV if it’s just sitting in the fleet yard.
+One exciting piece of information we gleaned from the data was that electric vehicles with high use did not show significantly higher battery degradation.
+This should be welcome news since you don’t benefit from an EV if it’s just sitting in the fleet yard.

 The takeaway?
 Don’t be afraid to put your EVs in high-use duty cycles.
-As long as they are within their daily driving range, their battery life won’t be negatively impacted.
-One caveat: if high use requires routine DC fast charging, be sure to read the section on the impact of charging type.
+Their battery life won't be negatively impacted as long as they are within their daily driving range.
+One caveat: if high use requires routine DC fast charging, read the section below on the impact of charging type.

 Figure 5: Amount of use doesn’t appear to have much impact on degradation rates.

-Vehicles driven in hot temperatures show faster decline in battery SOH
+Vehicles driven in hot temperatures show faster battery degradation

 A battery exposed to very hot temperatures will be prone to more damage, but by how much?
 Will an EV in Arizona have a different battery life than the same car driven in Norway?
 To find out, we grouped the vehicles based on the following climate conditions: